Xelvanta/Anndromeda-RoyaleAPI/BUG_REPORT.md

 The resulting **Python trace logs** (`python_trace.log`, `traceback.log`) and memory dumps (`python_runtime_dump`) will help analyze runtime issues.

+📌 **Note:** Only share memory dumps publicly if it's safe to do so.

 ---

 ### 4️⃣ Provide System Information